 On Easter Monday, many Italians head to parks or the countryside to enjoy Easter leftovers and wine at picnics with friends.

 Italian-American Sabrina Hebert, part of Italian chocolatier Baratti & Milano’s U.S. team, was born on a farm in Calabria.
 “Most of our holidays in the south of Italy were based on traditional feasts as opposed to the Easter activities that are popular in the U.S. (such as Easter egg hunts and Easter bunnies),” she explains.
+You aren’t likely to find Easter bunnies in Italy!

-Easter gift traditions in Italy
+Easter Gift Traditions in Italy

 In Italy, chocolate eggs (uova di Pasqua) are often the most popular gift, especially among sweet lovers, children and adults alike.
 Some of the eggs are solid, others are hollow and filled with a small toy or other surprises inside.